Sssara-5/TF-TabularCondensation/README.md

 # TF-TabularCondensation

-Official implementation of **“Training-Free Tabular Data Condensation via Class-Adaptive Clustering”**.
+Official implementation of **“C²TC: A Training-Free Framework for Efficient Tabular Data Condensation”**.

 ---